YoBii/HullBreakerCompany/README.md

 ### Custom Events
 * added support for modded enemies
-	* make sure you use the enemy names exactly as they're printed in logs (case sensitive)
+	* make sure you use the enemy names as they're printed in logs (case insensitive)
 	* only works for mods that don't use custom spawn logic
 * added support for daytime enemies
 * added support for setting max count and power levels for all enemy types